hkremss/wlclient/README.md

 * This will launch the client as a web site on your machine port 4716: http://localhost:4716/client/
 * Socket-connection will to the MUD will use port 4711 on wl.mud.de (MUD Wunderland).
-* To test your MUD change 'wl.mud.de' and '4711' to your parameters.
+* To test your MUD, change 'wl.mud.de' and '4711' to your parameters.
 * You can configure https to make your client more secure.
 * You can use a reverse-proxy configuration to avoid custom ports and use 80/443.
 * For production mode: Make sure, the client browser request will reach static content on //<your-host>:<your-port>/webclient/ through your static web-server host configuration.